revolunet/sublimetext-markdown-preview/README.md

 A simple ST2 plugin to help you preview your markdown files.

-Just preview the current md file in your web browser.
+Preview the current md file in your web browser.

 **Installation :**